| Emperor* |

 Burgundians to support him.
 With their aid, the

-kill all male inhabitants and give the females
+male inhabitants and give the females and

-and children as slaves to their Burgundian allies.
+children as slaves to their Burgundian allies.

 Justinian sends Narses with a relief force to